amygurski/100-days-of-code/log.md

 **Today's Progress**: freeCodeCamp was down for a major update, so I finished reading Chapter 2 of Eloquent Javascript and did the final 2 exercises instead.

 **Thoughts:** I immediately knew how to do these exercises (no Google needed, LOL), so I guess I have made some progress since I started trying to learn in earnest in April.
+I would like to re-visit the Chessboard at some point and make it scaleable.

 **Link to work:**
 1. [FizzBuzz](https://github.com/amygurski/EloquentJavascriptExercises/blob/master/Ch2-FizzBuzz/fizzbuzz.js)